xaviervia/locco/README.md

 #### Options

-The second, optional argument allows you to configure both the output folder and a base folder to be excluded from the hierarchy in the output files.
+The second, optional argument allows you to configure both the output folder and whether the base folder in the glob pattern will be excluded from the hierarchy in the output files.

 ##### `output`